 If you’re wondering why you should use WordPress for your website instead of using one of the many other website builders out there, then you’re in the right place!
 I’ve been creating websites for over 20 years and I’m convinced more than ever that WordPress is the best choice for most websites.
-Here are 21 reasons for using WordPress for your website or blog:
+Here are 20 reasons for using WordPress for your website or blog.

 WordPress.org offers step-by-step instructions for installing WordPress.
 Many web hosts also offer the option to automatically install WordPress on your account.
 Within a matter of minutes you can have WordPress installed and be ready to start working on your new website.

-If you find a theme you absolutely LOVE, you can simply make a few minor design tweaks to it such as adding your logo and adding a favicon.
+If you find a theme you absolutely LOVE, you can simply make a few minor design tweaks to it such as adding your logo and replacing the images.
 Or you might find a theme that’s pretty close to what you want; but just needs some color or layout changes.
 Or maybe you just can’t find a theme that matches what you have in mind for your website design – so you want something special created from scratch.
 That’s OK too!
 The choice is yours.

 WordPress is already loaded with many built-in features; but you can add even more through the use of plugins.
-There are thousands of plugins available that do all sorts of things, including adding a photo gallery or slider, adding a shopping cart, blocking spammers from commenting on your blog, adding social media sharing icons, and more.
+There are thousands of plugins available that do all sorts of things, including adding a photo gallery or slider, blocking spammers from commenting on your blog, adding social media sharing icons, and more.

-9. You can easily add a blog to your website.
+8. You can Easily Add a Blog to your Website.

 WordPress has built-in blogging functionality so you can easily start blogging whenever you’re ready.
 You gain credibility when your blog is hosted on your own domain.
 Take a look at most reputable blogs.
 Very few of them are using a free blogging service like Blogger (Blogspot).
 It looks more professional to have your own blog – on your own website.